Introduction

 Table of Contents

-1. Understanding the Buzz: Why Californians Are Curious About Taser Laws
+1. Why Californians Are Searching for Taser Laws

 2. The Short Answer: Are Tasers Legal in California?